MJoergen/HyperRAM/src/hyperram/README.md

 ### Timing parameters

-The timing parameters are given in the table below (taken from the [documentation](../../doc/66-67WVH8M8ALL-BLL-938852.pdf)):
+The timing parameters are given in the table below (taken from Table 10.3 of the [documentation](../../doc/66-67WVH8M8ALL-BLL-938852.pdf)):

 ```